5g-empower/empower-enb-agent/README.md

 Checkout out our [website](http://5g-empower.io/) and our [wiki](https://github.com/5g-empower/5g-empower.github.io/wiki)

-This repository includes the 5G-EmPOWER eNodeB Agent and the protocols libraries.
+This repository includes the 5G-EmPOWER eNodeB Agent and the Protocols libraries.

 ### License
 Code is released under the Apache License, Version 2.0.

 # Overview

+The 5G-EmPOWER platform clearly decouples control-plane operations, which are left at the air interface, from management-plane operations, which are consolidated on top of the operating system layer (i.e., the SD-RAN controller).

+An agent is introduced in the eNodeB to implement the management actions defined by the operating system.
+Communication between the agent and the operating system happens over the protocol described in this readme,

+The 5G-EmPOWER protocol is layered on top of the Transmission Control Protocol (TCP) and can use the Transport Layer Security (TLS) protocol.
+The management planes should listen on TCP port 4433 for RAN elements that want to set up a connection.

 This is a C++ archive library providing means to encode/decode and transmit/receive messages across a TCP/IP connection, specifically meant to be used to implement an agent within SRS ENB (part of the SRS LTE package).